albertvisser/scripts/readme.rst

 **dtree**

-    starts up doctree for repo-related documentation (through a binfab command)
+    starts up *treedocs* for repo-related documentation (through a binfab command) Intended to be used within a project directory, it's also possible to supply the project name as a parameter.

 **fabsrv**